chardskarth/gtd-backend/README.md

 * `truthy` value - resets only the automatically set context
 * `falsy` value - resets only the manuallySetContext

+The parameter `untilTime` must be a valid time format:

 |sub_cmd|description|arguments|
 |---|---|---|
 |create|create an context| `name`, `desc`|